-Your front door is an essential element of your home’s design, but did you know that choosing your front door color wisely will actually add value to your home?
+Your front door is an essential element of your home’s design, but did you know that choosing your front door color wisely will actually help to add value to your home?

 What is the best color for a front door to add value?

-There’s also indication that dark home facades in general are becoming more popular.
+There’s also an indication that dark home facades in general are becoming more popular.
 ‘We see a lot of dark colors, so I think darker on the outside is the trend right now – dark with white trim,’ real estate agent Pamela Knapp told Homelight.

 What if I don’t like black?

 Of course, black is not for everyone, and this color may not work with the style of your home, so fortunately, black is not the only value-adding color.